By Janice Burch, Executive Resume Writer, Career Coach, Co-Owner at Pro Resume Center, LLC

 As a career coach, I ask questions about my client's work history and job performance in order to best prepare them for the job search, career transition, promotion, or a tough interview.

-One question I ask of those clearly at their breakpoint in a current position to help them get in front of a potential bad reference:
+One question I ask of those clearly at their breakpoint in a current position?

 Based on what you did over the last week at work, WOULD YOU HIRE YOURSELF?

-Why is this important?
-As you prepare to change jobs, if you are in a slump and falling down on your responsibilities, you may still have time for some emergency triage to preserve that job reference.
+Why is this self reflection important?
+As you prepare to change jobs, if you are in a slump, you may still have time for emergency triage to preserve reputation and references to come out of this challenge with our integrity and references intact, ready for your next step.

 AdobeStock 320663418 300x193